manojgop/envoy-filter-example/snort-http-filter/README.md

 # Envoy snort http filter

 This project demonstrates the linking of additional filters with the Envoy binary.
-A new filter `snorthttp` is introduced.
+A new filter `envoy.filters.http.snort` is introduced.

 ## Building